logzio/logz-docs/_source/_includes/log-shipping/listener-var.md

-Use the listener URL specific to the region of your Logz.io account.
-You can look it up [here](https://docs.logz.io/user-guide/accounts/account-region.html).
+Use the listener URL specific to the region where your Logz.io account is hosted.
+[Click to look up your listener URL](https://docs.logz.io/user-guide/accounts/account-region.html#available-regions).